The New Hampshire Supreme Court, composed of the Chief Justice and four associate justices, sits in Concord and is the state's only appellate court.

 The Supreme Court has jurisdiction to review appeals from the State trial courts and from many State administrative agencies.
 It also has original jurisdiction to issue writs of certiorari, prohibition, habeas corpus and other writs.
 The duties of the Supreme Court include correcting errors in trial court proceedings, interpreting case law and statutes and the state and federal constitutions, and administration of the courts.

-Since January 2004, the Supreme Court has accepted the vast majority of appeals from the State's trial courts: the family division and the district, probate and superior courts.
-With a few exceptions (which are listed in the definition of "mandatory appeal" in Supreme Court Rule 3), a timely appeal from a final decision of a trial court is a "mandatory appeal," meaning that the appeal is automatically accepted by the court.
+Since January 2004, the Supreme Court has accepted the majority of appeals from the State's trial courts:the circuit court (the family, district, and probate divisions), and the superior court.
+With a few exceptions (which are listed in the definition of "mandatory appeal" in Supreme Court Rule 3), a timely appeal from a final decision of a trial court is a "mandatory appeal," meaning that the appeal is automatically accepted for appellate review by the court.
 In a mandatory appeal, the parties generally are given the opportunity to submit a transcript of the lower court proceedings and to file written briefs.
 After the briefs have been filed, the Supreme Court decides whether the case should be scheduled for oral argument or decided on the briefs alone.
 The court then issues a final decision, which may be a brief order, an order with some explanation, or a full written opinion.

 The appeal process and procedure are set forth in the Supreme Court Rules.
-The forms needed to file an appeal and information on how to complete the forms can be downloaded.
+The forms needed to file an appeal and instructions for completing the forms can be downloaded.
 Administrative appeals may often be governed by statutory requirements.
 Anyone intending to file an appeal with the court should review carefully the Supreme Court Rules and applicable statutes.

 After reviewing a case, the court determines whether oral argument would be helpful in deciding the case.
 If it decides to schedule oral argument, the case is assigned to be heard by the full court or a three-justice panel (3JX).